Tokari, Bezdryk rural hromada

-Tokari is a village in Ukraine, in Bezdryk rural hromada of Sumy raion of Sumy oblast.
+Tokari (Токарі) is a village in Ukraine, in Bezdryk rural hromada of Sumy Raion of Sumy Oblast.
 The population is 1,848 people.
-The former local government body is Tokari village council.
+The former local government body is Tokari Village Council.

 Geography

 A drying stream with three ponds flows through the village.
 The length of the ponds is 725, 680 and 1200 meters, the width varies from 120 to 220 meters.
-Local names of the ponds: Smagynsky, Central and Kolhospniy.
+Local names of the ponds: Smahynskyi, Tsentralnyi and Kolhospnyi.

 There is a large chemical waste dump in the village area.
 1.3 km east of the village is a quarry-dump used by JSC Sumykhimprom.
 This dump is very harmful to the ecology of the village of Tokari and threatens the health of residents.

-Previously, there were two villages: Tokari and Mala Chernechchina (Monastyrok), later merged into one — Tokari.
+Previously, there were two villages: Tokari and Mala Chernechchyna (Monastyrok), later merged into one – Tokari.

 Etymology

 According to one of the legends, it got its name from the surname of Mr. Tokarev, who previously owned it.